Skip these 15 Failed “Anti-Hair Loss” Fixes

 Raymond, a 33-year-old call center agent, has been suffering from balding for years.
 He explored different hair products including creams and ointments to get back his full mane.
 He learned about a hair loss drug, dutasteride, from an American friend.
 Dutasteride is one of the most widely-used medicines for male pattern hair loss in the US.
 However, something prevented him from taking the medicines.
 Recent studies show that this drug is linked to persistent erectile dysfunction.

 Chien, a sophomore college student, believed that her thin hair was inherited from her paternal ancestors.
 Nearly all her relatives on her father’s side are either suffering from balding or hair thinning.
 Some of her aunts have tried acupuncture and Chinese herbs to help their hair regrow.
 This traditional Chinese procedure is primarily used against chronic pain and is recommended for emotional disorders such as anxiety, depression, and digestive complaints.
 Acupuncture is also found to help boost kidney energy and promote blood flow, which are beneficial to healthy hair.
 Sadly, acupuncture did not improve Chien’s hair growth.

-If your balding or hair-thinning is interfering with your life, there are solutions that can fix it.
-But do yourself a favor — avoid the anti-hairloss alternatives that will only do your self-esteem and health more harm than good.
+If your balding or hair-thinning is interfering with your life, there are hair loss solutions for women that can fix it.
+But do yourself a favor — avoid the anti-hair loss alternatives that will only do your self-esteem and health more harm than good.

 Instead, seek the help of hair specialists to properly address your situation.
 Explore tested and foolproof solutions like scalp micropigmentation, follicular unit transplantation, and other medications that are prescribed by hair specialists.
 Choose the right clinic and specialists to finally win the hair loss game!